OpenGIS/Waymark/readme.txt

 = 0.9.17.2-b1 =

+* Fixed a bug where Shortcode Headers were not displaying on Collection archive pages.
+Thanks to <a href="https://wordpress.org/support/users/meggsico/">meggsico</a> for <a href="https://wordpress.org/support/topic/maybe-a-bug-7/#post-14815812">bringing this to my attention</a>.

 = 0.9.17.1 =

 * Fixed a bug where the Export feature did not work correctly when embedding multiple Maps.
 Thanks to <a href="https://github.com/shenki">shenki</a> on <a href="https://github.com/morehawes/waymark/issues/3">GitHub</a>.